FedRAMP Compliance: A Guide to the Authorization Process

 The JAB route is limited to approximately 12 CSOs per year.
 If your CSO is something that you think will be broadly used by all government agencies, it’s possible that you can go through this route.

-Unlike the JAB route, there’s no specific schedule for the agency route.
-You can go through this route if you have an agency to partner with that will use your services.
+Unlike the JAB route, the agency route has no specific schedule.
+You can take this route if you have an agency to partner with that will use your services.

 Although there are two different paths, the core processes remain the same.
 After selecting the path you’d like to take, there are three more steps you need to go through to achieve authorization to operate (ATO):